dariotordoni/pelican-dtheme/README.md

 * different sizes (usefull for article rich snippet).

 This plugin is not intented to be used on other templates, as I hardcoded several information strictly related to my theme.
 To make it works, you have to put the main image of an article under the "/content/your-article/ folder and name it "cover_raw.jpg".
+I use a jpg file, 1024*576.
 During the output generation process, or starting the local server, this script will process the main image and create the adaptations.
 After that will rename the main image removing the "_raw" suffix.
 The plugin will put all the adaptation inside the "/theme/img/slug-of-your-article/" folder already created by the "new-html.py" file.
 If you don't use the "new-html.py" script to create new content, you will have to add the folder by yourself.